Full Mouth Rehabilitation

 What is Full Mouth Rehabilitation?

-Unlike a smile makeover, full mouth rehabilitation is more focused on improving the health of your mouth, teeth and gums rather than improving your smile on a cosmetic basis.
+Unlike a smile makeover, full mouth rehabilitation is more focused on improving the health of your mouth, teeth, and gums rather than improving your smile on a cosmetic basis.
 Each patient coming to us will have different rehabilitation needs.
 We help to improve the health of your mouth regardless of what is necessary.
-Full mouth rehabilitation can help your smile to look better as well as feel better.
+Full mouth rehabilitation can help your smile to look better, as well as eliminate pain and discomfort that can come from poor dental health.

 Why is Full Mouth Rehabilitation needed?

 Many patients who have advanced gum disease will benefit from full mouth rehabilitation.
-We can help in providing gum disease treatment and therapy while simultaneously helping with bone and tooth loss.
+We can help in providing gum disease treatment and therapy, while simultaneously helping with bone and tooth loss.
 Other types of procedures available concerning full mouth rehab are specific to improving functionality and health to the mouth.
-Periodontal treatment of infected gum tissue can have a serious impact on tooth health.
+Periodontal treatment of infected gum tissue can have a significant positive impact on tooth health.

 What makes you a good candidate for Full Mouth Rehabilitation?